jonbodner/proteus/README.md

 ## Future Directions

 There are more interesting features coming to Proteus.
 They are (in likely order of implementation):

+- Build `in` clauses using a field from a slice of struct or map

+- Generate batch `values` clauses using a slice of struct or map

 - more expansive performance measurement support and per-request logging control